justinpajak/LinReg_SGX/README.md

 # LinReg_SGX
 Implementation of Linear Regression Algorithm in SGX using Graphene

--- change p and n variables in rand_gen.py and run script to generate x.txt and y.txt (files with random floats)
+- change p and n variables in rand_gen.py and run script to generate x.txt and y.txt (files with random floats)

+- p and n variables must be the same in rand_gen.py and linreg.cpp.
+Then rand_gen.py must be ran before executing linreg.

 1. g++ linreg.cpp -o linreg